Mitsunee/api-playground/README.md

 This repository is currently getting rewriten.
 Consider all the APIs unstable for now :)

+## Todo

+- **cache age**: Minimum amount of time that needs to pass before rechecking info
+- probably some way to point at the timestamp
+- finish porting make-servant.js as three separate scripts
+- update package.json scripts
+- port skipped scripts

 ## License

 See [LICENSE](LICENSE) or visit